 The internet has provided an easier route to acquire new skills and due to the number of increasing resources, people naturally go online when they need more information about martial arts.
-Interestingly, search engines like Google has a way of capturing the data that reflect this activity.
+Interestingly, search engines like Google have a way of capturing the data that reflect this activity.

 For example, when I enter a query like “how…karate kicks”, it will suggest related terms that other people are searching for online.
 Look at the skill variations that people want to achieve in terms of their karate kicks.

 Now, if you scroll all the way down to the result page, there is more term variation to help the users propagate their search.
 Here, we can see that people want to know more about the step-by-step, moves for self-defense and also practicing at home.
 Clearly, it’s not just about reading information.
 People actually want to learn more about martial arts techniques through the online space.

 Another business side of the niche is the gear section which is basically products used for training or tournaments.
 You may not have noticed, but there are many places that sell these gears online, from Amazon to specific stores like MMA Warehouse.

 With eCommerce, people can research products in detail, shop whenever they want and take advantage of free shipping offers to buy more.